someyuck/networking-assignment/networks/README.md

 ## For Part B
 1. Open a terminal in the `partB` directory and run `make`.
 Then open another terminal, and run `./server` in one and `./client` in the other to begin.
-3. To remove the executables, run `make clean`.
+2. To remove the executables, run `make clean`.
+3. For partB, to test the retransmission of packets in case of the sender not receivng acknowledgements of some packets from the receiver, uncomment part of functions.c (lines 216 to 217), and part of server.c (line 66).
+Keep them commented to enable full acknowledgement of received packets.

 # Networking Report (Specification 4)